minimo-io/bibliopath/src/lib/content/pages/about.md

 title: About Bibliopath
 ---

-> Books themselves, as tools for freedom cannot have a better match than Nostr.
+> Books themselves, as tools for freedom could not have a better match than Nostr.

 Bibliopath is a Nostr-powered web-based ebook reader designed for freedom and a **platform for authors to permissionless publish Creative Common books for the open-web**,